No-Instructions/relay-server-template/README.md

 **To ensure that your documents are fully private, you need to host your Relay Server on a private network such as a tailscale tailnet or a corporate VPN.**
 **If you don't already have a private network set up, we recommend using tailscale.**

-Whenever you change the URL of your server, you will need to update Y_SWEET_URL_PREFIX to your new url and notify us.
+Whenever you change the URL of your server, you will need to update RELAY_SERVER_URL_PREFIX to your new url and notify us.

 ## Hosting with Docker